Sindhu Darshan Festival 2020 Date : 12 June 2020 - 14 June 2020

-Celebrated along the banks of the river Sindhu in Leh Ladakh region, every year on the full moon day, the Sindhu Darshan Festival symbolises communal harmony and unity in diversity in India.
+The Sindhu Darshan festival is celebrated along the banks of the river Sindhu in Leh Ladakh region, every year on the full moon day.
 Celebrated over three days, this is a celebration of River Sindhu, the former Indus Valley Civilisation, with the motive of endorsing the river as an icon of communal harmony in India.
-Initially, a festival to celebrate the water body that birthed life to the Indus Valley civilisation, it has morphed into more than just the celebration of the Indus river and embraces the entirety of Indian diversity and heritage.
 The Bollywood movie "Dil Se" was shot at the first Sindhu Darshan Festival.

 Sindhu Darshan Festival 2020 - Dates & Season